One of the finest Georgian towns in England

 Experience Stamford’s quieter side by seeking out tranquillity on the banks of the River Welland which winds its way through Stamford enroute to The Wash.

-Shopping is a real pleasure in Stamford; narrow alleyways and hidden courtyards are home to speciality shops, fine jewellers and designer boutiques, while the High Street has a great choice of independent and recognised retailers.
+Stamford’s narrow alleyways and hidden courtyards are home to a variety of speciality shops, fine jewellers and designer boutiques, whilst the High Street has a great choice of independent and recognised retailers.

-There is a huge range of attractions in and around Stamford, don't miss the majestic Burghley House, a breathtaking Elizabethan stately home which is still privately owned.
-You may recognise Burghley House from its many appearances on the big screen, including The Da Vinci Code and Pride & Prejudice when it played the home of Lady Catherine De Bourgh.
+No visit to Stamford is complete without a visit to Burghley House, a breathtaking Elizabethan stately home which is still privately owned.
+You may recognise Burghley House from its many appearances on the big screen, including The Da Vinci Code and Pride & Prejudice, when it was portrayed as the home of Lady Catherine De Bourgh.
 Visitor facilities include the Orangery restaurant, gift shop, gardens and beautiful walks around the historic parkland laid out by Capability Brown and still occupied by a herd of fallow deer.
 Burghley park is home to the internationally renowned Land Rover Burghley Horse Trials during late summer each year.

 Stamford Tourist Information Centre is located on St Mary's Street, Stamford, Lincolnshire, PE9 2DL | Tel: 01780 755611 | Email: email@example.com